AlcoholRehabHelp Logo

 Can I Drink Alcohol While Taking Gabapentin?

-Drinking alcohol can increase the severity of side effects and the risk of overdose or death.
+Mixing gabapentin and alcohol can worsen existing side effects and increase their severity.
+It also increases the risk of overdose or death.6

-Risks and Side Effects of Mixing Gabapentin and Alcohol
+Side Effects of Mixing Gabapentin with Other Substances

 • Dizziness